Source File

 What Buyers Should Ask AgiBot Now

-The right buyer memo should not argue about whether 57.5 is impressive.
-It should translate that figure into operational diligence.
+The right buyer memo should not argue about whether a leaderboard result is impressive.
+It should translate that result into operational diligence.

 Diligence bucketBuyer question